-The considerable gap in government health financing is filled predominantly through user fees, with payments from households providing 40 percent of health spending, 90 percent of which are made through direct out-of-pocket (OOP) payments.
-A household survey conducted in 2014 across several provinces estimates the mean of OOP spending for an outpatient care visit to be US\$6.8, with 29.4 percent of the population incurring excessive expenditure.
-The largest proportion of spending went toward fees for drugs and medicines (62.3 percent), with the remainder for consultation (32.7 percent).
+2014 across several provinces estimates mean of OOP spending for an outpatient care visit to be US\$6.8, with 29.4 percent of the population incurring excessive expenditure.58 The largest proportion of spending went toward fees for drugs and medicines (62.3 percent), with the remainder for consultation (32.7 percent).58

 As previously discussed, no separate financing system exists for IDPs in South Kivu at the governmental level.
 Some separate funding schemes exist for the modest number of refugees in the province, but support for the far more numerous IDPs is dependent on programs enacted by donors and INGOs.
 As discussed by province-level key informants, WHO, OFDA, and some other donors sometimes subsidize the government health facilities in areas acutely affected by influxes of displaced persons or natural disasters.
 These financial infusions tend to be geographically limited and are usually sustained only temporarily.
-Of the seven facilities intensively assessed in the field, only one Red Cross facility adjacent to a refugee camp reported funding from a source outside of the government system.
+Of the seven facilities intensely assessed in the field, only one Red Cross facility adjacent to a refugee camp reported funding from a source outside of the government system.
 Another facility reported having previous INGO support for free services, but those services were discontinued after the INGO left the area.

-Social protection
+Social Protection

-Data on household expenditure and the financial burden of care is extremely limited.
-While population-based household surveys are needed to evaluate the extent of financial risk protection and the poverty impact of illness for specific interventions, these have been extremely difficult to carry out in practice due to instability and lack of access to survey sites.
-In the EPSS, conducted by Kinshasa School of Public Health and the DHS in 2017-2018, non-response rates were considerably higher in North and South Kivu - provinces with the highest internally displaced populations, with rates of 4.1 percent and 12.7 percent, respectively, compared to the national average of 2.2 percent of unreachable facilities.
+Data on household expenditures and the financial burden of care are extremely limited.
+While population-based household surveys are needed to evaluate the extent of financial risk protection and the poverty impact of illness for specific interventions, these have been extremely difficult to carry out in practice due to the instability and lack of access to survey sites.
+In the National Service Accountability Survey (EPSS), conducted by Kinshasa School of Public Health and the DHS in 2017-2018, non-response rates were considerably higher in North and South Kivu-provinces with the highest internally displaced populations, with rates of 4.1 percent and 12.7 percent, respectively, compared to the national average of 2.2 percent of unreachable facilities.63

-However, at the population level, an alarming disparity in health insurance coverage is visible, with 12 percent of men and 15 percent of women in the richest quintile reported as having health insurance nationally, compared to just 0.7 percent of men and 1 percent of women in the poorest quintile.
-Current social protection mechanisms are insufficient to protect households against financial risks related to health expenditure, with voluntary community-based health insurance being the only option for sharing health risks for the vast majority of the population.
-This situation is even worse for the most vulnerable, with almost no official mechanisms in place for covering the health costs for those who cannot afford OOP payments.
-The only support available were rare cases of performance-based financing schemes and a budget line under the Ministry of Social Affairs that covers basic services for the 'indigent', as defined by social surveys by the community; however, this is reportedly rarely used.
+However, at the population level, an alarming disparity in health insurance coverage is visible, with 12 percent of men and 15 percent of women in the richest quintile reported having health insurance nationally, compared to just 0.7 percent of men and 1 percent of women in the poorest quintile.64 Current social protection mechanisms are insufficient to protect households against financial risks related to health expenditure, with voluntary community-based health insurance being the only option for sharing health risks for the vast majority of the population.59 This is even worse for the most vulnerable, with almost no official mechanisms for covering the health costs for those who cannot afford OOP payments.
+The only support available was rare cases of performance-based financing schemes and a budget line under the Ministry of Social Affairs that covers basic services for the 'indigent', as defined by social surveys by the community; however, this is reportedly rarely used.64

 Table 6 from the 2014 Demographic and Health Survey shows the percentage distribution of health insurance use by types, with low rates of access to insurance across provinces.
-Figures are provided for North and South Kivu, as well as neighboring provinces for comparison.
+Figures are provided for North and South Kivu as well as neighboring provinces for comparison.